saarock/chToast/README.md

 ## License
-This plugin is licensed under the ISC License.
+This plugin is licensed under the MIT License.